inabower/OpenFOAM4.1-utilities/functionProcessor/README.md

 #### CODE EXAMPLE
 You can get a processor number field with the object named *cellDist* as volScalarField.
-If you have modified this field, The list
+If you have modified this field, The list **constant/cellDecomposition** which is used to `decomposePar` is up-date.

 ```
     volScalarField& dist = const_cast<volScalarField&>